Sextuplets (film)

-Sextuplets is a 2019 American comedy film directed by Michael Tiddes from a screenplay by Mike Glock, Rick Alvarez and Marlon Wayans.
-It stars Marlon Wayans and Bresha Webb, and follows a man who sets out to find his long-lost siblings after discovering he is one of sextuplets his mother had.
+Sextuplets is a 2019 American comedy film directed by Michael Tiddes from a screenplay by Mike Glock, Rick Alvarez and Marlon Wayans, who also produced the film and starred in the lead role.
+It co-stars Bresha Webb, Michael Ian Black, Molly Shannon and Glynn Turman.
+It follows a man who sets out to find his long-lost siblings after discovering he is one of sextuplets his mother had.

 The film was digitally released on Netflix on August 16, 2019.